U.S. Crude-Oil Stocks Seen Increasing in DOE Data | 4-Traders

 Refinery use is seen falling by 0.2 percentage point to 87.8% of capacity.
 Three analysts expect an increase, six forecast a decrease, and two didn't report expectations.
 Forecasts range from a decrease of 0.7 percentage point to an increase of 0.7 percentage point.

-The American Petroleum Institute, an industry group, said late Tuesday that its data for the week showed a 1.2 million-barrel increase in crude supplies, a 1.3 million-barrel fall in gasoline stocks and a 4.3 million-barrel decrease in distillate inventories, according to a market participant.
+The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 1.2-million-barrel increase in crude supplies, a 1.3-million-barrel fall in gasoline stocks and a 4.3-million-barrel decrease in distillate inventories, according to a market participant.

 Crude Gasoline Distillates Refinery Use